Robust Co-design Optimisation for Agile Fixed-Wing UAVs

-To account for external disturbances, we introduce continuous atmospheric turbulence into the simulated dynamics using the stochastic Von K{\'a}rm{\'a}n model in line with airworthiness certification requirements \cite{gust}.
-The model uses spectral shaping filters to replicate the frequency-dependent energy distribution of turbulence in the velocity field $\mathbf{v}_{w}$.
-Therefore, the perturbed dynamics are defined by $\dot{\mathbf{x}} = f(\mathbf{x}, \mathbf{u}, \boldsymbol{\xi}_{p}, \mathbf{v}_{w})$.
 The open-loop planning and the LQR feedback control are treated as separate tasks to ensure strict enforcement of state and actuator limits as hard constraints.
 This guarantees that the reference trajectory is physically feasible before stabilisation and allows the synthesis of control gains directly on the simulated path.
 The controller maintains constant weight matrices $\mathbf{Q}$ and $\mathbf{R}$ in simulations to ensure an unbiased evaluation across the design candidates.